vesln/depviz/README.md

 ## Notes

-Alternatively you might want to use:
+Alternatively you might want to use `npm ls`.

 ```
 $ git clone express